Barre des Écrins: History

 The Écrins were discovered by geographers belatedly in the 19th century when they were the highest point in France (Savoy being part of the Kingdom of Sardinia at that time).
 The mountains are actually located on the borders of the Oisans and Briançonnais with the highest point completely in Briançonnais.
 They were sometimes called "point of Arsines" by locals.

 The Englishmen A. W Moore, Horace Walker, and Edward Whymper, guided by Michel Croz from Chamonix and Christian Almer from Switzerland, made the first ascent of the Barre des Écrins on 25 June 1864.
 They cut steps on the north face of the Barre until they reached the top of the eastern edge via the Whymper corridor.
 They then reached the top of this high ridge which was composed of very unstable rocks.
 Edward Whymper described the ascension in his book Scrambles Amongst the Alps in the Years 1860-69.

 William Auguste Coolidge made the first direct climb up the north face of the Barre des Ecrins in July 1870 by cutting 500 steps.

-The first ascent without a guide is credited to Frederick Gardiner in 1878 accompanied by Charles and Lawrence Pilkington.
+The first ascent without a guide is credited to Frederick Gardiner in 1878 accompanied by Charles and Lawrence Pilkington on 19 July.

 The southern face was climbed for the first time in 1880 by Pierre Gaspard together with Henri Duhamel.
 The south pillar, a part of the Black glacier ending at the top, was climbed for the first time in 1944 by the famous couple of climbers Jeanne and Jean Franco.